Ear Stretching Guide

 If you choose to stretch your ears make sure you do it in a safe and sanitary matter.
 When you begin stretching your ears, you are opening a wound on your body.
 If it is not treated properly, infection may occur.
 You may also find that you experience an allergic reaction to certain materials.
 If any sign of infection or allergic reaction occurs, consult a doctor and stop using the ear stretching method.

-Take your time while stretching your ears.
-Stretching too fast may cause damage that could blow out your ear and require plastic surgery.
+Number one thing to do while stretching your ears is take your time.
+Stretching your ears too fast may cause damage that could blow out your ear and require plastic surgery.
 Consulting a professional is advised.
 Please do not assume to know what you are doing without researching first.

 METHODS OF STRETCHING YOUR EARS

-The use of Teflon tape is pretty simple.
-Start the process by adding a thin layer of tape to your existing post and reinsert the post back into your ear.
+The use PTFE or bondage tape is pretty simple.
+Do not use other tape like duct tape as this might cause infection.
+Start the process by adding a thin layer of tape to your existing post and reinsert the plug back into your ear.
 The stretched hole will slowly become larger.
-This is a very safe way unless you are allergic to Teflon.
+This is a very safe way.

 DEAD STRETCHING EARS

 Silicone Plugs are soft and easily placed into the stretched ears.
 Once in the ear they tend to expand and stretch the earlobe.
 The downside of silicone is it’s porous surface.
 It is more prone to bacteria and adding the risk of infection if it is not properly treated and taken care of.
-So be cautious if attempting this method.
+So we do not recommend stretching your ears with silicone.